arjunkc/busemann-code/README.md

 # Changelog

+Oct 24 2017 It seems to indicate negative correlations for even the uniform distribution.
+To check the code to see if it's giving the right answers.

 Oct 24 2017 It runs really fast now for about a 1000 runs on a graph of size 100.
 The step that takes the longest is the graph generation.
-I'm fine with this.
+I'm fine with this for now.

 Previously, the slowest step was the vertex weight generation, that took up to a minute.
 This is because I was doing something stupid.